swatbotics/ursim/README.md

-Now clone this repository, then go into a terminal and enter the following commands, depending on your OS.
+Now clone this repository, then go into a terminal and enter the following commands to creat and activate a virtual environment, depending on your OS.
 Don't forget to replace `PATH_TO_URSIM` with whatever path you cloned this repository into!

 #### Windows: